 But, here is what we do know:

-Excess Calories Leads to Weight Gain
+Excess Calories Lead to Weight Gain

 Eating More, Increases Your Metabolism

 But only temporarily.
 Ever get the meat sweats?
 Thanks to the thermic effect of food, your body burns calories to physically digest what you consume.
-And when you digest larger amounts, you use more energy, and generate more “heat” – which can sometimes make you feel physically warmer.
+And when you digest larger amounts, you use more energy and generate more “heat” – which can sometimes make you feel physically warmer.
 The types of foods you eat can determine how much this phenomenon occurs.
 Protein is the most thermogenic macro, followed by carbohydrates.
 Fat has little to no thermic effect (7).
-Unfortunately, the increase in your metabolism is short lived and you will likely return back to your baseline by the next day.
+Unfortunately, the increase in your metabolism is short-lived and you will likely return back to your baseline by the next day.

 The Type of Food You Eat Could Make a Difference

 Research suggests eating more protein and “clean” foods may not cause as much weight gain, specifically body fat gain.
-In a study looking at thermic effect of processed foods, participants burned twice as many calories digesting more whole foods compared to highly processed options (8).
+In a study looking at the thermic effect of processed foods, participants burned twice as many calories digesting more whole foods compared to highly processed options (8).

 Macros: Carbs vs. Fat

 Some research implies your body can accommodate a lot more carbohydrates than fat.
 In one study, a 2,000 calorie diet was increased to 4,000 calories per day with 86% of calories from carbs.
-Even after 7 days of overfeeding, carb oxidation for energy spiked and only 50% of the additional carb calories were stored as fat (9).
+Even after 7 days of overfeeding, carb oxidation for energy spiked, and only 50% of the additional carb calories were stored as fat (9).
 Compared to a study looking at a small increase of 40g of fat overfeeding on a normal diet, where just about all additional fat intake was stored as fatty tissue (10).

-But looking at a review of three studies on overfeeding comparing fats and carbs, there is not a clear difference between fat mass accumulation, and both diets lead to roughly to 60-70% of total weight gain as fat on average (4).
+But looking at a review of three studies on overfeeding comparing fats and carbs, there is not a clear difference between fat mass accumulation, and both diets lead to roughly 60-70% of total weight gain as fat on average (4).
 A couple of studies suggest there may be a difference between the type of fats and carbs consumed, with saturated fat and sugar promoting more fat storage than unsaturated fats and complex carbohydrates from whole foods (11).